ruiyichee/SUTD-App-Store/README.md

 pip install django mysqlclient
 ```
-3. Remember to get your MySQL server up and running using `mysql.server start`.
+3. Remember to get your MySQL server up and running by using `mysql.server start`.
 Create a database user to interact and connect with the database.
 Use the following command to prevent any errors.
-If you so desire to change the username or password, you will have to change it in the following section in `settings.py`.
-Currently, this is what it looks like
+If you so desire to change the username or password, you will have to change it in the following section in `settings.py` in `SUTDAppStore` folder.
+Currently, this is what it looks like:
 ```
 DATABASES = {
     'default': {